willbidstrup/yabp/devnotes.md

 I now have seven scripts doing the work.

 Feels like good progress though, seeing that character move around is starting to spark my imagination.

+# 2020-08-31

+## Part 3

+Today I managed to create some rooms.

+From tomorrow I am going to start developing using git branches.